X-Raym/WordPress-FooTable-v2/README.md

 Meant to be moded.

-Not update plan, but I may update it if needed, so it can be more flexible.
+No update plan, I coded for a very specific thing, but I may update it if needed, so it can be more flexible for other users.

 Currently, there is conditions inside the main php file to prevent resources to be loaded on every page.
 This is the problem with the official FooTable WordPress integration.